MadMatcher/MadLib/docs/installation-guides/install-linux-single-machine.md

 #### Option 1: Pip Installing from PyPI

-<ul>Note that this option is not yet enabled.
-Please use Option 2.</ul>
+Note that this option is not yet enabled.
+Please use Option 2.

 You can install MadLib from PyPI using the following command: